 With Tolgee, developers and translators can translate apps very easily.
 We would also like to provide translators with simplicity by enabling them to translate texts directly in tools like Figma, XD, or Miro.

-Support for mobile apps
+In-context support for mobile apps

 Even translators make mistakes, but some of these mistakes can be detected, and translators can be notified.
 No more mistakes like missing tags, missing parameters, or missing punctuation marks.